hparra/hparra.github.io/dynamic-programming.md

 - binomial coefficients
 - coin change problem

+## Techniques

+- optimal substructure
+- overlapping subproblems

+You always have to solve the subproblems first.
+There are two different approaches to do this:
+- top down (recursive + memoization)
+- bottom up

 ## Common Applications

 **Longest Common Substring**: Given a set of strings, find the longest substring common to all strings.
 This could also be solved with a suffix tree.